Practical 3: Classification¶

 SVC()

-13. Generate the predictions on the test data and then print the accuracy and the f1-score
+13. Generate the predictions on the test data and then print the accuracy and the f1-score.
+Is this model better than Logistic Regression?
+Why/Why not?

 In [19]: